samkbell94/papers/journal.md

 #Methodology
 We used an AMS (Allen et al 1999) to measure particle mass andd chemical composition.

+#Results
+We observed partical grwoth through coagulation and report the changing chemical composition with ages in the atmosphere.

 #Conclusions
 We made some ground breaking discovery!
 Look at all this future work...